 Ultimately, it depends on the stain

-To determine which among the cleaning solutions you need (cleaner or a degreaser), consider the soil or stain that you need to remove, the surface that needs cleaning and type of equipment.
+To determine which cleaning solutions you need (cleaner or a degreaser), consider the soil or stain that you need to remove, the surface that needs cleaning, and the type of equipment.

 For wooden cabinets, you can start with all-purpose cleaners.
 But if there’s grease build-up, degreasers are the way to go.